 In order to give them the tiny adventure they’re looking for, I recommend getting a few climbable decorations and placing them in the tank so that they can climb up on those instead.
 These climbable decorations can include anything from rocks to hammocks and will all be great for giving them an alternative to climbing on the glass.

-If you’d like a recommendation for one of the items that I have in my tank that my leopard gecko climbs on, then click here to check it out over on Amazon.
-If you think you’d be interested in a good hammock, you can check that out as well by clicking here.
+Here’s a cool rock den that I have in my tank that my leopard gecko climbs on, check it out on Amazon.
+If you think you’d rather start with a hammock, you can check one out here.

 There are other options for owners to choose from but unfortunately, there’s way too many to list.
 If you’re not interested in the decorations I linked above, then I recommend just going through and finding what you think is the best for your leopard gecko.